-Though many of the trends in the region are positive, particularly as it relates to population and economic growth, the Capital Area also faces strong challenges.
-Many of the region's challenges in fact stem from managing the consequences of such strong growth.
-For example, between 2009 and 2015, median home values in the 5-County MSA rose 20%, while incomes only rose 12%.
+Though many of the trends in the region are positive, the Capital Area also faces strong challenges.
+Many of the region's challenges stem from managing the consequences of such robust growth in recent years.
+For example, between 2009 and 2016, median home values in the 5-County MSA rose 28.4%, while incomes only rose 15.7%.
 Within the city of Austin, home prices have risen even faster, creating widespread housing affordability challenges.